 In dealing with people who are in leadership, treat them with love.

 Hello, radio friends.
 How in the world are you?
 Everything going all right at your house?
 Well, I trust so, bless your heart.
-This is your friend, Bob Cook, and I’m back again from wherever.
-And with you now in 1 Timothy 5, we were talking about our relationship with pastors and elders and bishops, and those who are in leadership in God’s work.
+This is your friend, Bob Cook, and I’m back again from wherever, and with you now in 1 Timothy chapter 5.
+We were talking about our relationship with pastors and elders and bishops, and those who are in leadership in God’s work.
 One was don’t jump on him, the other was reward him, encourage him.
 That’s where we were thinking the last time we got together, you remember?

 You know, there’s some humor in the Bible.
 I don’t know if the Apostle Paul ever had any glimmering of an idea that the word ‘corn’ would be given a meaning other than grain.
 And of course, corn down in some of the Southern distilleries [chuckle] is another word for whiskey.
 Good corn liquor, have you ever heard of that?
 But among the young people through the past two or three decades, a corny joke, a corny expression. [chuckle] Well, that means something that may be true and may be funny but is too old to laugh at.
 Somebody reminded me of that the other day.
 Said, “Hey, preacher, the talk about you in the Bible- says don’t muzzle the ox that treadeth out the corn.
 And boy, are you corny.”
 Ah, right. [chuckle]